-- What do the children know or can do based on their prior experiences?
+- What do the children know or can do based on their prior experiences and my observations of them?

-- What goal(s)\
+- What goal(s)

 could I set to extend

 their learning /

 development?

-- What are some specific objectives that the children can achieve?
+- What are some specific objectives that are appropriate and meaningful to the children?

-- \Educators may also refer to the Developmental Goals outlined in Chapter 2.